physiodatatoolbox/docs/docs/user-guide/physioanalyzer-modules/hrv-module.md

 The RMSSD and the successive IBI differences from which it was calculated are visualized in the module's **Successive Differences** graph in the Epoch Specific Plots panel.

 {% include image.html
-    img="user-guide/physioanalyzers/hrv-module-gui-detrended-rmssd.png"
+    img="user-guide/physioanalyzers/hrv-module-gui-detrended.png"
+    title= "Detrended IBIs"
+    id="gui-detrend"
+    no_shadow = true
+    caption="The detrended epoch-specific IBIs." %}

+{% include image.html
+    img="user-guide/physioanalyzers/hrv-module-gui-rmssd.png"
     title= "Detrended IBIs and RMSSD"
-    id="gui-detrend-rmssd"
+    id="gui-rmssd"
     no_shadow = true
-    caption="The detrended epoch-specific IBIs (top) and the differences between them (bottom).
+    caption="The differences between successive IBIs.
 For visualization purposes, the heart rate acceleration events are plotted in pink and the heart rate deceleration events in aquamarine.
 Note that a heart rate acceleration is defined as an increase in heart rate, which equals a decrease in inter beat interval." %}

 ## Frequency-Domain Analysis ##
 The **Lomb-Scargle** method is used to estimate the IBI time-series' Power Spectral Density (PSD), from which the Very Low Frequency (VLF), Low Frequency (LF), and High Frequency (HF) powers are computed.

 {% include image.html
-    img="user-guide/physioanalyzers/hrv-module-ls.png"
+    img="user-guide/physioanalyzers/hrv-module-gui-ls.png"
     title= "Lomb-Scargle Periodogram"
     id="ls-1"
     no_shadow = true